VeraZab/test/README.md

 ### A Note on Prismic.io Integration

 Currently, much of the site's copy and image content is editable through the Prismic.io headless content management system.
 [Log into Prismic.io Dashboard](https://plotly.prismic.io/documents/working/).
+See `/docs` for more information.

 ```
 @username: prismic@plot.ly